raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Virtual network spanning all nodes
 - IP's are ephimeral, pods are accessed through services
 - Services are not actual containers or processes, they are virtual components that live in kubernetes's memory
-- kube-proxy is a process that runs on every kubernetes node, Its job is to look for new services and every time a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods.
+- **kube-proxy is a process that runs on every kubernetes node**, Its job is to look for new services and every time a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods.
 - using iptables rules in all nodes to forward traffic
 - deployed as pods on every node as a daemonset